Road closures planned on Las Vegas Strip, final touches to NFL Draft stage continue

-LAS VEGAS (KLAS) — With less than 24 hours away, crews continued to work on the red carpet and stage for the NFL Draft 2022, impacting traffic flow in the area Wednesday.
+LAS VEGAS (KLAS) — The NFL Draft 2022 will impact traffic on and around the Las Vegas Strip.
+The NFL Draft road closures go into effect Wednesday night and end at midnight on Saturday, April 30.

-Cars moved slowly on the Las Vegas Strip, particularly on southbound Las Vegas Boulevard, as crews and cranes were visible in front of what will be the NFL Draft stage and red carpet.
+Cars moved slowly on the Las Vegas Strip Wednesday before the closure, particularly on southbound Las Vegas Boulevard, as crews and cranes were visible in front of what will be the NFL Draft stage and red carpet.

 Road closures are expected on the Las Vegas Strip starting Wednesday at 10 p.m. through Friday at 11:59 p.m.
 Las Vegas Boulevard will be completely shut off to traffic between Bellagio Drive and Flamingo Road as thousands of fans and visitors are expected to crowd the Strip for the NFL Draft festivities.